Ram-5508/Annual-Salary-prediction-of-adult-dataset/README.md

 The dataset contains around 4000 missing values.
 I have filled all the missing values.

 This is a probabilistic based prediction model, so we can either Logistic regression, Naive baye's , random forest or Gradient boosting.
-I have used Gradient boosting algorith because it will work again on the error values and gives more accurate prediction.
+I have used Gradient boosting algorithm because it  gives more accurate prediction.

+I have also done classification report, confusion matrix and ROC curve to check the accuracy of prediction.